Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 If you have any other questions, please let us know, and we'll try to accommodate your request as soon as possible.

+---
+### Troubleshooting SwitchBot Lock Gets Jammed Frequently

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Make sure that you are using the latest* firmware version of your Lock.
+If not, please update the firmware near your device by going to SwitchBot App -> Lock -> Gear Icon -> Firmware & Battery.
+Note: Depending on the lot, the latest firmware versions for the lock are 7.0 and 7.1.
+Both are the latest versions and there are no differences in usage.
+If you have version 7.0, there is no need to update to version 7.1.
+If you have a version older than 7.0, feel free to contact us to request a firmware update.

+2. After updating, recalibrate your Lock.
+*SwitchBot app -> Lock -> gear icon in the upper right corner ->recalibrate

+3. Remove the Lock from the app and then add it again.
+  a.
+Long press your Lock icon on the app to delete it.
+  b.
+Remove the batteries and then reinsert them.
+  c.
+Add Lock to the app again.